Docker-compose a SpringBoot + MySQL application

 - MYSQL_ROOT_PASSWORD=ronnie01

-- MYSQL_DATABASE=testapp
+- MYSQL_DATABASE=testapp web-service:

 build: